 Mattes agreed.
 While his practice is mainly focused on stretching, he works closely with massage therapists who have had success adding stretching into their services.
 “It stands all by itself but integrates beautifully,” he said.

 Targeting a demographic that is already open to both massage and stretching, such as athletes or weekend warriors, is another possibility.
-Sports massage therapists may find that these techniques are similar to many of those being used in their session or that they can easily enhance their massage.
+Sports massage therapists may find that these techniques are similar to many of those being used in their sessions or that they can easily improve their massage.

 Jeff Myers suggests massage therapists gear toward athletes and sports-related injuries.

-“In other words, sports or deep tissue massage with a clear focus on treating areas of the body most commonly stressed with specific athletic activity,” he said.
+“In other words, sports or deep tissue massage with a clear focus on treating areas of the body most commonly stressed with specific athletic or physical activity alone,” he said.

 Whatever direction you choose, adding stretching is likely to have a positive effect on expanding your practice.